-D’Liver is a spin-off from the University of Tromsø, Norway.
-The services offered by D’Liver are based on >30 years of research done by Professor Bård Smedsrød.
-The commercial potential of D’Liver was examined by Norinnova Technology Transfer AS in collaboration with three students at the master program Business Creation and Entrepreneurship at Tromsø University Business School in 2010.
-D’Liver AS was established on January 7th 2011 by Norinnova Technology Transfer AS, Professor Bård Smedsrød, Kjetil H. Elvevold, and the three students Marsil Andelov Al-Mahamid, Mari Nilsen and Tage Skotvold.
-D’Liver was accepted as an incubator company in Incubator Tromsø and received establishing grants from Innovation Norway.
-PreeCap AS invested in D’Liver AS in June 2011 and in 2013 an investor team bought the company.
+D’Liver is a spin-off from UiT – The Arctic University of Norway.
+The commercial potential of D’Liver was examined by Norinnova Technology Transfer AS in collaboration with the three students at the master program Business Creation and Entrepreneurship at Tromsø University Business School in 2010.
+Subsequently, D’Liver became an incubator company at Incubator Tromsø and received establishing grants from Innovation Norway.
+In June 2011 PreeCap AS invested in D’Liver AS and in 2013 an investor team bought the company.

 Founding team members